simrandulai/Micro_Apps/Customer & Account Intelligence Agent/README.md

 - Translate unstructured information into actionable insights
 - Think in terms of prioritization and tradeoffs
 - Connect business signals to customer and product implications
 - Support decision-making across GTM, Customer Success, and Support teams
+- Frame account analysis in terms of revenue potential, sales cycle risk, and expansion opportunity — not just operational fit.

 The focus is not just analysis, but helping teams decide **where to focus and how to act**.